MS Nordic Orion: Voyage through the Northwest Passage

-Nordic Orion started its voyage from the Port Metro Vancouver, Canada on 6 September 2013 carrying a cargo of 73,500 tons of coking coal.
+Nordic Orion started its voyage from Port Metro Vancouver, Canada, on 6 September 2013, carrying a cargo of 73,500 tons of coking coal.
 The ship completed its voyage through the passage on 27 September stopping at Nuuk, Greenland and reached its destination, the Port of Pori, Finland on 9 October 2013.

-Northwest Passage shortened the distance between Vancouver and Pori by 1,000 nautical miles compared to the traditional route via the Panama Canal.
-Fuel savings were approximately $80,000.
-Nordic Orion was also able to load 15,000 tons more cargo than sailing through the Panama Canal due to its depth limits.
+Using the Northwest Passage shortened the distance between Vancouver and Pori by 1,000 nautical miles compared to the traditional route via the Panama Canal.
+Fuel savings were approximately US $80,000.
+Nordic Orion was also able to load 15,000 tons more cargo than it could if it had sailed through the Panama Canal, due to the canal's depth limits.

-The journey has been described as an opening of a new era on the commercial use of Arctic.

-It has also caused criticism from environmental organisations such as the Bellona Foundation and some Canadian experts.
+The journey has been described as an opening of a new era on the commercial use of the Arctic.
+It has also caused criticism from environmental organisations such as the Bellona Foundation.
+Michael Byers, an expert at the University of British Columbia, warned about shallow waters and icebergs that may cause risk even to ice-strengthened ships.
+According to Byers, Canada's search and rescue capabilities in the Arctic area are poor.

 Nordic Bulk Carriers has acknowledged the Nordic Orion never would have made the voyage if the Canadian Coast Guard had not provided free icebreaker escorts.